 Fund Purpose: To advance medical student mentorship, research, education and participation in organized neurosurgery, particularly students who would otherwise lack access.

-In recognition of her leadership and commitment to the neurosurgical community, the Young Neurosurgeons - Chris A. Philips Honor Fund was established to provide engagement of medical students in organized neurosurgery.
+In recognition of her leadership and commitment to the neurosurgical community, the Chris A. Philips/E2M Fund was established to provide engagement of medical students in organized neurosurgery.

 "Chris played a pivotal role in the Young Neurosurgeons Committee for nearly 20 years.
 She had an influential role in guiding numerous young neurosurgeons from fresh committee members to rising leaders in organized neurosurgery.
 Her contribution to the evolution of the committee and the development of its leaders cannot be over emphasized."